jitsi/docker-jitsi-meet/examples/docker-swarm/README.md

     C. Prosody ports `5222, 5347, 5280 TCP` for internal use only.

-    D. Web port `80 TCP` for internal use only.
+    D. Web port `80 TCP` and `443 TCP` for everyone and make sure to enable `ENABLE_HTTP_REDIRECT` in `stack-web.yml` file.

-5. Create a directory `letsencrypt` for Traefik to store the letsencrypt certificate.

-6. Now deploy the jitsi setup files using command `docker stack deploy -c stack-web.yaml -c stack-prosdy.yml -c stack-jicofo.yml -c stack-jvb1.yml jitsi`.
+5. Now deploy the jitsi setup files using command `docker stack deploy -c stack-web.yaml -c stack-prosdy.yml -c stack-jicofo.yml -c stack-jvb1.yml jitsi`.

-7. Deploy the Traefik using command `docker stack deploy -c stack-traefik.yml proxy`.

-8. Please note that you can restrict which service you want to deploy on which node by uncommenting the `placement` in the files.
-Make sure you are running Traefik on the node for which you have added a DNS record.
+6. Please note that you can restrict which service you want to deploy on which node by uncommenting the `placement` in the files.
+Make sure you are running service web on the node for which you have added a DNS record.

-9. Initiallly Traefik will use letsencrypt staging server to issue a certificate to avoid the rate-limit.
-Once the setup is working fine then you can comment out `--certificatesResolvers.letsencrypt.acme.caServer=https://acme-staging-v02.api.letsencrypt.org/directory` line in `stack-traefik.yml` file to get the certificate.